A software technical writer creates documents to describe how to set up and use software products.

 Software technical writers make user guides, setup instructions, instruction manuals, online training material, release notes, new feature documents, how-to guides, and quick reference articles.

-Most software technical writers work for a Software-as-a-Service (SaaS) company.
-A SaaS company creates applications that update through new plug-in releases and cloud services.
+Many software technical writers work for Software-as-a-Service (SaaS) companies.
+A SaaS company hosts software at a central location, usually on the cloud, and provides software services on a subscription basis.
 Software technical writers must document software changes with each released version of the application.
 Software technical writers join the planning phase of a release because technical writers understand user needs and final intents.

 If you’re interested in learning more about the role via video, then watch below.
 Otherwise, skip ahead.